sa-lee/thesis/README.md

 * `Rmd/`: R Markdown source documents for thesis document.
 * `scripts/`: R code to reproduce tables, figures and analyses for each chapter.
+* `renv/`: Package environment captured by **renv**
 * `data/`: Cleaned data used for thesis document.
 * `data-raw/`: R code to generate data in `data/`..
 * `img/`: Images made with other tools to illustrate ideas.
+* `video/`: Videos made with other tools to illustrate ideas.
+These are in mp4 format, screenshots are provided in the pdf version.
 * `bib/`: Bibliography files.
 * `template/`: Monash thesis template from [robjhydman/MonashThesis](https://github.com/robjhyndman/MonashThesis).
-* `video/`: Videos made with other tools to illustrate ideas.
-These are in mp4 format, screenshots are provided in the pdf version.
 * `docs/`: the compiled thesis as pdf and website.

 ## Acknowledgements